NoahB667/PC-Builder/README.md

 This project is a full-stack PC Builder application that allows users to configure and optimize PC builds based on budget and purpose.
 It consists of a **React frontend**, a **Spring Boot backend**, and a **PostgreSQL database**, all containerized using Docker.

+Currently working on refactoring the backend to improve the build suggestion logic, as well as redesigning the frontend for a better user experience.

 ---

 ## Features